Often in life, experience is the best teacher.

 What Is the Treatment for Asthma in Cats?

-- Hypoallergenic diet: Prescription food can eliminate possible food triggers.
+- Hypoallergenic diet: Ingredients in food can contribute to attacks.
+So, prescription diets can eliminate these possible triggers.

-- Immunotherapy: Helps stimulate the immune system to attack allergens.
+- Immunotherapy: Like in people who suffer from allergies, it’s their immune system that is attacking itself for no good reason.
+It perceives a threat, like pollen, and causes the body to fight it.
+So, working on strengthening the immune system by introducing the allergen gradually over time can be helpful.
 Immunotherapy can be given by oral drops under the tongue or shots.
 Either can be done at home or at the vet's office.
 It can take between 18 and 24 months to determine if it is working and providing full relief.
 However, you may see some relief at 3 to 6 months.
 It generally has a success rate of 85%–90% in improving symptoms.

-- Medical acupuncture: It will depend on how bad your cat is, but a session is about 2 to 30 minutes long, and a minimum of 3 to 10 sessions is needed 1 to 2 weeks apart.
-It can help decrease inflammation, boost the immune system, and helps with muscle spasms.
+- Veterinary acupuncture: It will depend on how bad your cat is, but a session is about 2 to 30 minutes long, and a minimum of 3 to 10 sessions is needed 1 to 2 weeks apart.
+Acupuncture can help boost the immune system and reduce inflammation.
+It can also help reduce the intensity of muscle spasms.

-- Chiropractic adjustments: When there are disturbances to the nervous system, especially those affecting the thoracic nerves, chiropractic care helps increase chest expansion and flexibility.
-It also helps with overall emotional well-being and stress levels, as stress is a trigger for asthma.
+- Chiropractic adjustments: During an asthma attack, the chest tightens, affecting the nervous system and the thoracic nerves.
+Chiropractic adjustments can help increase chest expansion and flexibility.
+It also helps your cat with their emotional well-being and stress, as stress is a trigger for asthma.

 Even though there is no “cure” for asthma, cats can lead normal and active lives with proper management and supportive treatment.